Working with the keyboard¶

 User-defined key symbols¶

 pyglet does not define key symbols for every keyboard ever made.
-For example, non-Latin languages will have many keys not recognised by pyglet (however, their Unicode representation will still be valid, see Text and motion events).
+For example, non-Latin languages will have many keys not recognised by pyglet (however, their Unicode representations will still be valid, see Text and motion events).
 Even English keyboards often have additional so-called “OEM” keys added by the manufacturer, which might be labelled “Media”, “Volume” or “Shopping”, for example.

 In these cases pyglet will create a key symbol at runtime based on the hardware scancode of the key.
 This is guaranteed to be unique for that model of keyboard, but may not be consistent across other keyboards with the same labelled key.